 A medical screening is what a doctor might recommend if the patient is concerned about illness when there are little to no symptoms.
 Screening is essential for catching and treating the development of disease early enough in those patients who are at high-risk for developing lung cancer.

-Some screening tests used for detecting lung cancer can include chest x-rays and low-dose CAT scans (LDCT).
-LDCTs are good at finding abnormal areas in the lungs and have a better success rate in early-detection compared to chest x-rays.
+Some early screening tests used for detecting lung cancer can include chest x-rays and low-dose CAT scans (LDCT).
+LDCTs are good at finding abnormal areas in the lungs and have positive early-detection success rates compared to chest x-rays.

 If there’s a screening that is showing lung cancer or the potential of it, your doctor will want to make an official diagnosis.
 A diagnosis is an official medical statement pronouncing what illness you have and their recommended next steps for treating the illness.